corticon/corticon.js-samples/docs/build-a-form/OOTB.md

 <!-- div:left-panel -->

-_T/F_
+- Data Type: _T/F_

-Whether the user filling out the form is required to respond to this prompt
+- Description: Whether the user filling out the form is required to respond to this prompt

 <!-- div:title-panel -->